Glossary of Business Insurance Terms

 • Construction materials

 Other communities apply a fixed percentage to a property’s fair market value to determine its assessed value for tax purposes.
-For example, a city might have a policy of assessing business property at a standard rate of 50 percent.
-Thus, if a building had a fair market value of $500,000, its assessed value would be $250,000.
+For example, if a county determines a building’s market value is $500,000 and applies a 50-percent assessment ratio, its assessed value would be $250,000.

 How often do municipalities revise their property assessments?